 Distance From Correctional Facilities

-The second criminal justice myth perpetuated by Monopoly is the idea that jail is in proximity to impoverished communities.
-In the traditional game, the jail is located near some the lowest value properties.
-The corrections facility is on the same side of the board as Baltic, Mediterranean, and Connecticut Avenues – meaning it is on te ‘same side of town’.
+The third criminal justice myth perpetuated by Monopoly is the idea that jail is in proximity to impoverished communities.
+In the traditional game, the jail is located near some of the lowest value properties.
+The corrections facility is on the same side of the board as Baltic, Mediterranean, and Connecticut Avenues – meaning it is on the ‘same side of town’.
 However, 63% of state prisoners are locked up over 100 miles from their families.
 Under these conditions, maintaining family ties – which decreases recidivism – becomes harder.
 Traveling to and from prison is time-consuming and costly; especially for low-income individuals in the absence of public transportation.
 As distance from the prison increases, the likelihood of inmates receiving just one visit per month decreases drastically.

 False Reasoning for Incarceration

-The third criminal justice myth perpetuated by Monopoly is the idea that encountering law enforcement is a consequence of behaviors.
+The fourth criminal justice myth perpetuated by Monopoly is the idea that encountering law enforcement is a consequence of behaviors.
 As noted above, there are only two reasons a player ends up in jail: landing on the designated space, or flipping a specific card.
 Following this impulse, people are locked up as a direct result of their actions.
 While this view is common sense, it fails to grasp the relationship between blackness and law enforcement.
 Black people are not arrested in response to a transgression of law or custom, but because of their being.
 Black folks are born guilty; their existence is the violation that sets the justice system in motion.
 Black people need not do anything to find themselves behind bars – because their presence in an anti-black world is the biggest ‘crime’ of all.

 Photo Credit: Angry T-Shirts